zhutoutoutousan/A-study-note-as-a-beginner/study/psychology/terminology.md

 ### Archetype
 - ...*they constitute the personal and private side of psychic life.
 The contents of the collective unconscious, on the other hand, are known as archetypes*...
     - [p22](https://www.are.na/block/1493356)
+- ...*One must, for the sake of accuracy, dinstinguish between "archetype" and "archetypal ideas".
+The archetype as such is a hypothetical and irrepresentable model, something like the "pattern of behaviour" in biology.* --- Cf. "One the nature of the Psyche," sec.7
 ### Ascribe
 ### Assent
+### Astrology
+- Astrology is a pseudoscience that claims to divine information about human affairs and terrestrial events by studying the movements and relative positions of celestial objects.
+- C.Jung: *...Even tody, people who still believe in astrology fall almost without exception for the old superstitious assumption of the influence of the stars...* --- The archetypes and the collective unconscious
 ### Ausdruck
 - (German) m.
 Expression
 ## B